pcaExplorer - Interactive exploration of Principal Components of Samples and Genes in RNA-seq data - version 2.30.0

 The easiest way to explore the airway dataset is by clicking on the dedicated button in the Data Upload panel.
 This action will:

-object, normalize the expression values (using the robust method proposed by Anders and Huber in the original DESeq manuscript), and compute the variance stabilizing transformed expression values (stored in thedst
+• compose the dds object, normalize the expression values (using the robust method proposed by Anders and Huber in the original DESeq manuscript), and compute the variance stabilizing transformed expression values (stored in the dst object)

 If you want to load your expression data, please refer to the User Guide, which contains detailed information on the formats your data have to respect.